cellgeni/farmer/README.md

   ```

   Then add your jobs to the `notify` dependency group, using a command like `wr add --dep_grps notify`.

-  Note that you only need to run the first command once – it will automatically notify you again if you add more commands with `--dep_grps notify` in the future.
+  (Note that you only need to run `wr add --deps notify` once – it will automatically run again if you add more commands with `--dep_grps notify` in the future.)

 ## Development